sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-ec2.md

 - Configuring the client for use with EC2
 - Using IAM roles in lieu of keys

-We hope you've found this useful
+We hope you've found this useful.
+For additional resources about the EC2 integration or client EC2 attributes, see the reference links below.

-## Resources
+## References

 - [EC2 Reference document][4]
 - [EC2 Client attributes][5]